 Thank you for your interest in my website.
 I hope the information about my clinical psychology practice helps you in your search for a therapist.

-After working in various hospital, high school, community and college mental health settings, I transitioned in 2008 to working a full-time private practice in downtown Hanover, New Hampshire.
+After working for many years in various hospital, high school, community and college mental health settings, I have been engaged in full-time private practice in downtown Hanover, New Hampshire since 2008.
 I draw from a variety of established therapeutic methods, including cognitive-behavioral, family-systems, psychodynamic, and mindfulness-based approaches.
 Although I tailor the treatment plan to meet each individual’s needs, the majority of my interventions are drawn from the cognitive-behavioral toolset.

 In the beginning of treatment, I will seek to understand your strengths, as well as the problems that brought you into my office.
 I will give you important information, and then collaboratively design a treatment plan that feels “doable.”
 Usually, my clients feel relief in the first few sessions, experiencing hope in the therapeutic process that typically results in the motivation to continue therapy.
 I think that delivering insightful, compassionate feedback, coupled with the experience of symptom relief, contributes to a client’s sense of safety in treatment.
 The experience of safety is essential in therapy, since feeling better often involves addressing, and ultimately resolving, difficult feelings and experiences.

 I see individuals ranging from teenagers to older adults, and I also treat families and couples.
 My clientele seek help with a wide range of issues including: